systechafrica/systechafrica.github.io/administration/administration/notifications.md

 need notifications) and setup email templates for sending messages to target audience concerning issues such as password reset alerts.

-## Notification Configuration Matrix
+## Notifications Config Matrix

-Clicking the **Notifications** link labeled 3 will display a drop-down menu from which the **Notifications Config Matrix** link is accessed.
+Clicking the **Notifications** link labeled 3 (see previous screenshot) will display a drop-down menu from which the **Notifications Config Matrix** link is accessed.
 Click this link to display a **Send Notifications Form** where a user is allowed to select the key events, activities for which notifications messages ought to be sent.